413x5/mx-wcc24-rs/game-interface-contract/README.md

 ## Contract Dependencies

+1. Resource Mint Contracts
+   - Addresses must be set using `setWoodMintContractAddress`, `setFoodMintContractAddress`, `setStoneMintContractAddress`, `setGoldMintContractAddress`

+   - Required for minting and claiming the respective resources:
+     - WOOD tokens from wood mint contract
+     - FOOD tokens from food mint contract
+     - STONE tokens from stone mint contract
+     - GOLD tokens from gold mint contract

-1. Character Contract
+2. Character Contract
    - Address must be set using `setCharacterContractAddress`
    - Required for:
      - Minting Citizens
      - Upgrading Citizens to Soldiers
      - Upgrading Soldiers with tools

-2. Resource Transform Contract
+3. Resource Transform Contract
    - Address must be set using `setResourceTransformContractAddress`
    - Required for:
      - Creating ORE tokens from STONE

-3. Tools Contract
+4. Tools Contract
    - Address must be set using `setToolsContractAddress`
    - Required for:
      - Minting Shields
      - Minting Swords
      - Upgrading Soldiers with tools

-4. Game Arena Contract
+5. Game Arena Contract
    - Address must be set using `setGameArenaContractAddress`
    - Required for:
      - Creating game challenges